-Michael Thomas wrote story on how they used me to break through into journalism called "The Art of Pitching: How I Got Published in The Atlantic".
+Michael Thomas (aka @curious_founder) wrote story on how they used me to break through into journalism called "The Art of Pitching: How I Got Published in The Atlantic".
 It's since been removed due to the backlash is got after I published my reaction to it, but it's available on the Internet Archive.

 This is my story how someone got an idea for an article, interviewed me, then changed my answers into what they wanted, and published it defaming me in the process.
 Years later I still get messages about this article: